maevadevs/mongoose-custom-validators/readme.md

 #### Signature: `(String, require = defaultRequire) => Boolean`

 Validates password string against the requirements properties.
-By default, we opt for a strong password the must meet the following criterias:
+By default, we opt for a strong password that must meet the following criterias:

     defaultRequire = {
       minlength: 10,   // <Number>   At least 10 characters long (optional)